Question 1 of 10

 Do you have adequate insurance coverage?

-This includes health insurance, and if anyone depends on your income โ term life insurance and disability coverage.
+This includes health insurance, and if anyone depends on your income — term life and disability coverage.

 A

-Yes โ I have health, life, and disability coverage appropriate for my situation
+Yes — health, life, and disability coverage all in place

 B

-Mostly โ I have health insurance but my other coverage has gaps
+Mostly — I have health insurance but gaps elsewhere

 C